norcams/iaas/docs/enduser/intro.rst

 Who can use the UH-IaaS cloud?
 ------------------------------

+.. _Pilot - Terms of Service: pilot.html
+.. _Logging in: login.html

-At the time of this writing, the UH-IaaS cloud is not yet in production state.
-Only select testers can use the cloud at this stage.
+At the time of this writing, the UH-IaaS cloud is in a pilot stage, i.e. not yet in production state.
+All users at UiB and UiO can use the UH-IaaS cloud as explained in `Pilot - Terms of Service`_.
+Before using the service, you must register with the authentication mechanism and the service itself.
+This is explained in detail in `Logging in`_.

 What can you do with the UH-IaaS cloud?